Governing Body Annual Impact Statement 2016-17

 THE FINANCE COMMITTEE

 This committee is chaired by Mr Donoghue who is a qualified and practicing Chartered Management Accountant.
-The vice chair is Mrs Matthews who is also a qualified accountant.
-Both have been governors for over 3 years.
+The vice chair is Mr Morris who is an experienced Finance professional and business director.

 THE FULL GOVERNING BODY

-Meetings of the Full Governing Body are chaired by Mrs Scott, who has been a Governor since the school opened.
+Meetings of the Full Governing Body are chaired by Mrs Scott, who is a Local authority governor and has been a Governor since the school opened.

 At all full governing body meetings Governors receive a report from the Headteacher on all aspects of the running of the school, including quality of teaching and learning, attendance and behavior and safety.
 Governors discuss this report and ask questions of the Headteacher thereby improving their knowledge and understanding of the school.
 It is also an opportunity to challenge the Headteacher and to question aspects of the schools performance.

-Governors have this year received reports from Lead Governors on key areas of activity in the school including Sports Premium Funding, promoting British values and multiculturalism, Safeguarding, Behaviour and Safety, Early Years Foundation Stage and Pupil Premium.
-Governors were pleased to learn that children’s involvement in sport has increased significantly with the introduction of Sport’s Premium Funding which has been used very effectively throughout this year.
-Sport now has a much higher profile in the school and participation rates continue to improve.
-They also heard about Democracy Day and about projects to prepare our children for life in a multi-cultural society, including visits to a local mosque by year 4 and a programme of talks in school from people of different faiths and cultures.
-The appointment of the full time Inclusion Manager which Governors approved last year has worked well.
-The Inclusion Manager’s focused work with some families has led to a significant improvement in attendance.
+Governors also receive reports from Lead Governors on key areas of activity in the school including Sports Premium Funding, promoting British values and multiculturalism, Safeguarding, Behaviour and Safety, Early Years Foundation Stage and Pupil Premium.
+Last year Governors were pleased to learn that children’s involvement in sport had increased significantly with the introduction of Sport’s Premium Funding.
+This has continued throughout this year and sport now has a much higher profile in the school with participation rates continuing to improve.
+The appointment of the full time Inclusion Manager has continued to work well with focused work with some families leading to a significant improvement in attendance.

 - The Headteacher Appraisal Panel met in December to carry out the Headteacher’s annual performance management review.